lucasbekker/lucasbekker.github.io/_sections/Floating point.md

 A = A + B x C

-It should be noted that the FMA operation can be used to emulate (may take more then one instruction) the basic operations:
+It should be noted that the FMA operation can be used to emulate (may take more then a single instruction) the basic operations:

  - Addition
  - Substraction